contributte/datagrid/.docs/filters.md

 ## Auto submit

 DataGrid filter is submitted automatically after keypress (there is of course a little delay).
-If you want to desable that feature and use customizable submit button insted, use this code:
+If you want to disable that feature and use customizable submit button instead, use this code:

 ```php
 $grid->setAutoSubmit(false);